tbwester/ratpac-nudot/README.md

 * ./configure
 * scons

-## Running Bo optical simulation
+## Running the Bo Optical Simulation
 * ./bo\_total\_autorun.sh [new]

 This script runs the two optical simulations (plate-to-PMT with 420nm light and source-to-plate with 128nm light).
 The outputs (final counts of hits on the PMT) are saved to gqe\_log.txt.
 The parameters for the simulation stages are set within the bash script, and can (and should) be modified.

 The [new] flag forces a re-run of the plate-to-PMT simulation.
-If this option is ommitted, or if the file analysis/weights.txt file already exists, the script will skip the plate-to-PMT simulation and use the existing weight values.
+If this option is ommitted, and if the file analysis/weights.txt file already exists, the script will skip the plate-to-PMT simulation and use the existing weight values.

 Additional material parameters are set within data/OPTICS.ratdb.